S.K.MOHANASUNDARI M.SC(N)

 3. Pillow 3 between knees if on side

-4. Pillow behind the back (unless you are using the Turn and position unit)
+4. Pillow behind the back (unless you are using the

 5. Pillow 5 under the head